MysteriousJ/Joystick-Input-Examples/README.md

 ## Libraries

 ### SDL
 The most popular joystick libraries are SDL's Joystick and Game Controller interfaces.
 Joystick provides generic button, axis, and hat data.
-Game Controller refers to inputs in terms of an xbox controller, giving uniform semantics to all kinds of controllers (see [Controller Database section](#controller-database)).
+Game Controller refers to inputs in terms of an XBox controller, giving uniform semantics to all kinds of controllers (see [Controller Database section](#controller-database)).

 SDL has a separate interface for force feedback.
 The `Effect` functions are similar to DirectInput's and Evdev's effects.
 The `Rumble` functions work with XBox controllers, but don't allow configuring the two motors individually.
 SDL reports that my Dualshock 4 controller does not support rumble.